Earn2Trade Blog

 Although it seemed like everything was going his way, he did have some personal worries.
 One of them was his falling out with his son John L. Gant in the 1940s.
 John worked at his father’s company both before and after the war; however, they ended up parting ways over two major disagreements.
 The first was the son’s criticism of astrology and astronomy as a means of technical analysis.
 The second was more personal in nature.
 Apparently, he strongly disapproved of his father marrying a woman 30 years younger.

-William Delbert Gann eventually both his trading company and the publishing rights to his works and moved to Florida.
+William Delbert Gann eventually sold both his trading company and the publishing rights to his works and moved to Florida.
 There, he spent the rest of his life teaching trading courses for prices of up to $5,000; by today’s standards, that would be around $50,000.

 William Delbert Gann’s Legacy

-As mentioned at the beginning of this article, many of Gann’s methods are still used today.
-Gann Angles and Gann Fans in particular.
+As mentioned at the beginning of this article, many of Gann’s methods are still used today: Gann Angles and Gann Fans in particular.
 However, neither his personal life nor his professional work was entirely free from controversy.
 Although he’s credited with a history of highly accurate predictions, according to his son, he could not support his family with his trading.
-Instead, his main income was said to be from his exorbitantly priced trading courses.
+Instead, his primary income was said to be from his exorbitantly priced trading courses.

 On the other hand, it’s also fair to point out that much of this criticism is supported mainly by an interview with his son, who is known to have been on bad terms with his father.
 At the same time, it’s also entirely plausible that his legacy is being heavily embellished by profiteers trying to sell his courses even today.
 As for how good the trading techniques of William Delbert Gann are, we may take a closer look at them in the future.
 For now, here’s our advice on using financial astrology: don’t base your trading decisions on your horoscope.